Search is the #1 driver of traffic to content web pages. Enough said, right?

 Strategy #5: Resource Page Organic Outreach

-The resource page organic approach is just a way of researching web pages that are ranking highly in Google’s top 10 and offering to upgrade them.
+The resource page organic approach is just one way of researching web pages that are ranking highly in Google’s top 10 and offering to upgrade them.

 In the first place, resource content is the type of content that offers plenty of value.
 “Resource” in this instance doesn’t mean a page that contains links to other blogs or internal pages.
 Basically, any web page that’s ranking highly right now in Google’s top 10 search engine results is a resource page.